AnonymousPlanet/thgtoa/guide.md

 ### Proof of ID verification:

 The deal-breaker in most cases.
-As far as I know, only Facebook and Linkedin (outside of financial services) have requested such verifications which involves sending pictures of some form of identification (passport, national ID card, driver license, ...).
+As far as I know, only Facebook and LinkedIn (outside of financial services) have requested such verifications which involves sending pictures of some form of identification (passport, national ID card, driver license ...).

 This is a line I'm not going to help you cross.
 I just strongly think platforms doing this are \*bad actors\* and are clearly overstepping their boundaries.

 In many countries, only law enforcement, some very specific processes (such as GDPR request) and some well regulated financial services are authorized to request a proof of identification.

-In few countries (like Germany), this practice is illegal and online platforms such as Facebook or Linkedin are legally bound to allow you use a pseudonym and remain anonymous.
+In few countries (like Germany), this practice is illegal and online platforms such as Facebook or LinkedIn are legally bound to allow you use a pseudonym and remain anonymous.

 ### IP Filters: